Ornate tetra

 Description

-These two tetras show subtle differences in their fin coloration.
-The Ornate Tetra will have white markings on their dorsal and pelvic fin extensions, thus the term 'white 'tip'.
-The Rosy Tetra will have a black marking or 'flag' on its dorsal fin extension, and will sometimes (but not always) have white tips to the fins.
-But to all rules there are exceptions, and even an occasional Ornate Tetra will have the black 'flag' type marking on its dorsal fin as well.
+These two tetras can usually be told apart by subtle differences in their fin coloration.
+The Ornate Tetra has white markings on its dorsal and pelvic fin extensions, thus the term ‘white ‘tip.’
+The Rosy Tetra has a black marking or ‘flag’ on its dorsal fin extension and will sometimes (but not always) have white-tipped fins.
+Of course, an occasional Ornate Tetra will have the black ‘flag’ type marking on its dorsal fin as well.

 Fish Keeping Difficulty